KRFOSS/kali-docs/arm/radxa-zero-emmc/index.md

 4. Use the **[dd](https://packages.debian.org/testing/dd)** utility to image this file to the eMMC device (same process as [making a Kali USB](/docs/usb/live-usb-install-with-windows/).

 In our example, we assume the storage device is located at `/dev/mmcblk0`.
-Do _not_ simply copy these value, **change this to the correct drive path**.
+Do _not_ simply copy these value, **change this to the correct device path**.

 {{% notice info %}}
 This process will wipe out your whatever is on your eMMC.
 If you choose the wrong storage device, you may wipe out your computers hard disk.